fengshi-cherish/Deep_metric/README.md

 # Deep Metric Learning in PyTorch

-     Learn a deep metric which can be used image retrieval.
+     Learn a deep metric which can be used in image retrieval.

 ## Deep metric methods implemented in this repositories: